opensafely-core/ehrql/docs/wiki-docs/installation-and-setup.md

 :computer: Begin by creating a new directory on your computer and call it `learning-ehrql`.

-:spiral_notepad: Any instructions in the documentation that tell you to run a command from the command-line will assume that you are in this `learning-ehrql` directory.
+:notepad_spiral: Any instructions in the documentation that tell you to run a command from the command-line will assume that you are in this `learning-ehrql` directory.
 You will need to change directory to that directory before running commands.